StreakyCobra/gws/README.md

 gws
 ===

-`gws` is a KISS, bash, colorful helper to manage workspaces composed of git repositories.
+`gws` is a KISS, bash, colorful helper to manage workspaces composed of Git repositories.

 SHOW ME PICTURES!